rohitkakkar6/AI-planning-vs-CSP-Solving-Comparison/Diary.md

 Decided on moving onto problems more suited to modelling which do not require backtracking as this is something that off the shelf planners lack.

+December 7, 2023

+Wanted to improve my testing methodology, decided to create a python script that can count how many times a digit appears in each row, column and subgrid

+added functionality to read files, and return valid if the plan is valid